top of page

 A new Pacific Islands Framework for Nature Conservation for 2026-2030

-PIRT is pleased to announce the beginning of regional consultation to review the Pacific Islands Framework for Nature Conservation and Protected Areas 2021-2025, and to develop a new Framework for 2026-2030.
+PIRT is pleased to announce the beginning of regional consultation to review the Pacific Islands Framework for Nature Conservation 2021-2025, and to develop a new regional Framework for 2026-2030.

 The new Framework is formally adopted by Pacific governments and regional organisations at the 5-yearly Pacific Islands Conference on Nature Conservation and Protected Areas.
 The 11th Conference will be held in early 2026.
 Each new Framework is typically endorsed through a high-level meeting and declaration to serve the uptake of the Framework.
 The 2020 Vemööre Declaration was adopted at the 10th Conference to endorse the current Framework, and was subsequently presented at numerous international fora as the voice of the Pacific on biodiversity.